LuisEmmanuel27/ORACLE_OIC_DATABASES/ORACLE_UNI_NOTES/OIC/Preguntas2.md

     3. "FREQ=DAILY;BYDAY=MO-FR;BYHOUR=15"
     4. "FREQ=WEEKLY;BYDAY=MO,TU,WE,TH,FR;BYHOUR=15"<br><br>
 16. **The Oracle Integration Cloud (OIC) integration design editor provides a data mapper UI tool that is available for Map actions.
 Which statements are TRUE regarding the use ofthe Mapper tool?
 Select TWO**
-    1. You cannot drag and drop an XPath fitnction activity directly to a target node element.
+    1. You cannot drag and drop an XPath function activity directly to a target node element.
     2. You can drag and drop a source data element to multiple target node elements.
     3. You cannot drag and drop a source data element to a target node element that is already mapped.
     4. You cannot drag and drop an XSLT flow control statement directly to a target node element.<br><br>
 17. **There are use cases in which you need to perform an advanced XSLT task that you cannot perform in the Oracle Integration Cloud (OIC) data mapper.
-To perform the advanced mapping tasks, you decide to use an external XSLT mapper and then import the .XSI file back to your integration.
+To perform the advanced mapping tasks, you decide to use an external XSLT mapper and then import the .XSL file back to your integration.
 Which is NOT a valid consideration when handling this use case?**
     1. The exported archive must be imported into an Oracle Service Bus project in JDeveloper.
     2. The exprted archive file can include a map file that is largely complete in content or a map file that is empty of content.
     3. Once the advanced mapping is complete, you must import the entire integration that contains the updated.xsl files.